- Off The Beaten Path

 Overnight in Ban Lung

-After breakfast you depart for Kampong Cham.
+After breakfast, you will depart for Kampong Cham.
 Arrive and check in to the hotel around midday.

-After lunch at a restaurant on the riverside, you continue our journey to Kampong Cham and on the way if time permits you will visit the 8th century hillside pagoda of Wat Hanchey and the 11th century temple of Wat Nokor.
+After lunch at a restaurant on the riverside, you will continue our journey to Kampong Cham and on the way if time permits you will visit the 8th-century hillside pagoda of Wat Hanchey and the 11th-century temple of Wat Nokor.

 Overnight in Kampong Cham